katahiromz/vista2xp/README.md

 ## How to build?

-Use MSYS2, and use cmake in MSYS2.
+Use MSYS2, and use cmake of MSYS2.
 Visual Studio can't build.

 ## Contact Us